 - A. Trees and shrub planting shall comply with details on drawings. - B. Make necessary adjustments and excavate pits of square outline and vertical sides for all plants.
 Scarify sides and bottoms of all plant pits.
-Set trees vertical. - C. Protect roots or ball of plants at all times from sun and drying winds. - D. If directed by the Landscape Architect, the Contractor shall prune plants in accordance with standard horticultural practice.

-E. Wet soil thoroughly and allow to settle.
+Set trees vertical. - C. Protect roots or ball of plants at all times from sun and drying winds. - D. If directed by the Landscape Architect, the Contractor shall prune plants in accordance with standard horticultural practice. - E. Install plant fertilizer tabs as per schedule indicated on the planting details. - F. Wet soil thoroughly and allow to settle.
 Repeat this compaction procedure until soil is stable enough to permit aeration and drainage for plant material.

-3.05 MULCH
+3.05 MULCH IN SHRUB AREAS

-A. Install three-inch layer of mulch throughout shrub areas.
+A. Install two-inch layer of rock mulch throughout shrub areas.
 Finish grade shrub areas to a smooth uniform surface to receive mulch.
 Keep mulch away from tree and shrub crown.
 Dress mulch areas to present a clean uniform appearance when complete.